Battle of Palembang (1407): Course

 In 1407, while returning homewards from their voyage, Ming China's treasure fleet led by Admiral Zheng He engaged the pirate fleet led by Chen Zuyi in battle at Palembang.
 The Chinese fleet defeated Chen's pirate fleet in this encounter.
 During the confrontation, 5,000 pirates were killed, ten pirate ships were destroyed, and seven pirate ships were captured.

 The Mingshi records that Zheng was initially sent to Palembang to negotiate the pacification of Chen and others, but it also states that Chen and the others plotted to attack Ming China's forces.
 The Taizong Shilu records that Chen tried to evade and withdraw from active engagement with Ming China's treasure fleet.
 Dreyer (2007) characterizes the much-later account of Chen in the Mingshi as a disparaging attempt to portray him as an evil pirate and thereby contrast him from the Chinese merchants of Palembang who submitted.

 Ming China's treasure fleet took three prisoners, including Chen, back to the Chinese capital Nanjing for decapitation.

 Aftermath

 On 2 October 1407, Chen Zuyi and his lieutenants were executed.
 On 29 October 1407, the Yongle Emperor of Ming China issued an order to reward the officers and other crew members who went to battle against Chen's pirate fleet at Palembang.

-Ming China's imperial court appointed Shi Jinqing as the Pacification Superintendent of Old Port, which established an ally at Palembang and secured access to this important port.
+Ming China's imperial court appointed Shi Jinqing as the Pacification Superintendent of Palembang, which established an ally there and secured access to its port.